Anna Mae Duane

 “Dead and Disabled: The Crawling Monsters of the Walking Dead,” in Zombie Theory, ed.
 Sarah Lauro.
-University of Minnesota Press (Forthcoming, 2017).
+(Minneapolis: University of Minnesota Press, 2017).

 “Can You Be Surprised by My Discouragement?”
-Education and Colonization at the New York African Free School in Warring for America ed.
-Fredrika Teute (Omohundro Institute, UNC Press, Forthcoming 2017).
+Education and Colonization at the New York African Free School in Warring for America: Cultural Contests in the Era of 1812.eds.
+Nicole Eustace and Fredrika Teute (Omohundro Institute, UNC Press, 2017).

 “Volunteering as Tribute: Disability, Globalization and The Hunger Games” in Disability, Human Rights, and the Limits of Humanitarianism eds.
 Cathy Schlund-Vials and Michael Gill (Ashgate 2014).

 “The Angel and the Freak: The Value of Childhood and Disability in Katherine Dunn’s Geek Love.”
 Studies in American Fiction, 39.1 (2012): 103–122.

 “Susannah Rowson, Hannah Webster Foster, and the Seduction Novel in the Early US.”
 Cambridge History of the American Novel. eds.
 Leonard Cassuto, Clare Eby, Benjamin Reiss (Cambridge: Cambridge UP 2011).